Eobion-Technologies/adsense/README.txt

 Supported Formats
 -----------------
-See the included help on the setting page for all supported ad formats.
+Many of Google's AdSense formats are supported, but not all of them.

+Upon enabling the module, go to administer -> settings -> adsense, and you will see a list of supported ad formats.

 Installation
 ------------